-With all slow cooker meals, they really cook themselves … so pop this on + forget about it until dinner time (but, do check on your pumpkin periodically + give it a stir).
-My slow cooker is very old school (it’s my nan’s from the 70’s), so I put this on at lunch time + by dinner, it is ready.
+With all slow cooker meals, they really cook themselves … so pop this on and forget about it until dinner time (but, do check on your pumpkin periodically and give it a stir).
+My slow cooker is very old school (it’s my nan’s from the 70’s), so I put this on at lunch time and by dinner, it is ready.
 The newer models tend to cook a lot quicker, so your’s might be ready much earlier.
 Check.
 You want your pumpkin tender, but not mash – throughout the curry.

 Do adjust the heat according to your taste.
 You can always start a little cautious with the chilli – then add more when serving.

 - 1 tsp mustard seeds

 - 1 tsp turmeric

 - black pepper

 - 400g organic tomatoes

 - 400g organic coconut cream